Where this fits

 Working Capital · Cash Flow · Industrial Businesses

 That is a working capital problem — and in most industrial businesses, the cash is there.
-It is just trapped in inventory, receivables, and terms that have never been actively managed.
+It is just trapped in inventory, receivables, and Working capital improvement is the systematic process of releasing that cash — without reducing operational capacity.
+See the glossary entry on working capital peg for the full operational breakdown.

 The EBITDA looks reasonable.
 Cash is tight.
 The board is asking why.